SidMurthy97/Darts_scoreboard/README.md

-Darts Scoreboard
+##Darts Scoreboard

-using c++11

-The code allows two players to play a game of darts through the command window.
-When score is under 100, the code will also output the checkout conditions.
+Command line interface for 2 players to play a game of darts.

+The script asks for the names of the two players first, followed by input fields for subsequent scores.
+The scores from three dart throws must be inputted in csv (comma seperated) format.
+At the end of each round the value needed by each player to 'checkout' of the game is also displayed, along with the current total score.

+#Known issues
+1. When scoring input is not comma seperated properly, the totalled scored and checkout scores are wrong (sometimes negative)